 How to actually pick

-Five questions to ask yourself.
+Five questions.
 Honest answers point at the right tool.

 1. How big is your crew today and in 12 months?